malekbenz/malekbenz/_posts/2016-08-15-First-aspnet-core-MVC-application.md

 category: Asp.Net
 tags : ['Asp.Net', '.Net', 'WebAPI']
 categories: ['Asp.Net', '.Net']
+description: This post will guide you to Build a your First MVC application with ASP.NET Core.
+I also wanted to do this completely on Linux.
+image: /images/aspnet/runwithModel.png
 ---

 This post will guide you to Build a your First MVC application with ASP.NET Core.
 I also wanted to do this completely on Linux.